Salmon Cooking Temperature: The Perfect Internal Temp for Delicious Fish

 It's not recommended to eat raw salmon, as it can contain parasites that can cause illness.
 However, sushi-grade salmon is safe to eat raw, as it has been carefully inspected and frozen to kill any parasites.
 Always purchase from reputable sources.

-Cooking salmon to the perfect temperature takes a little practice, but it's definitely worth the effort.
+cooking salmon to the perfect temperature takes a little practice, but it's definitely worth the effort.
 Remember, always check the internal temperature with a thermometer to ensure it's cooked through, and don't be afraid to experiment with different flavors and cooking methods.
 With a little practice, you'll be a salmon-cooking superstar!